aiegoo/documentation/pages/books/books_rflysetup.md

 **Noteworthy** :

-(1)  Antivirus software may prevent this script from generating desktop shortcuts.
+(1)  `Antivirus software` may prevent this script from generating desktop shortcuts.
 If the script prompts that the shortcut generation has failed, please close the antivirus software (Windows 10 should also turn off the “Real-time protection” option in the Settings page) and manually click the “GenerateShortcutCMD.bat” script in the installation directory (the default directory is C:PX4PSP) to automatically generate all the software shortcuts.

+> beaware that the step above would cause forcing new path to set, which would cause some programms needs redoing the system environment variables.

 (2) If readers want to change the firmware configurations or restore the compiling environment, just run the “PX4InstallScript” command again and select the required options.